who-knows-inc/EK_DAT_DevOps_2025_Autumn/00._Course_Material/01._Assignments/04._Sofware_Quality_Linting_CI/02._After/software_quality.md

 ## Requirement for Mandatory II

-After you have setup a these code quality tools and gone through the issues, your group should create a brief document that answers the following questions:
+After you have setup (a) code quality tool(s) and gone through the issues, your group should create a brief document that answers the following questions:

   - Do you agree with the findings?